wwood/CoverM/README.md

 ## Usage

 CoverM operates in several modes.
-Detailed usage information is given at the links below, or alternatively by using the `-h` or `--full-help` flags for each mode:
+Detailed usage information including examples is given at the links below, or alternatively by using the `-h` or `--full-help` flags for each mode:
 * [genome](https://wwood.github.io/CoverM/coverm-genome.html) - Calculate coverage of genomes
 * [contig](https://wwood.github.io/CoverM/coverm-contig.html) - Calculate coverage of contigs